arrrash01/Chess/README.md

 No installation required

 # License
 Distributed under the MIT License.
-See [/LICENSE.txt] for more information.
+[See](LICENSE.txt) for more information.